-In order to introduce a new ground of rejection it is necessary either to reopen the ex parte prosecution before the Examiner or to include the new rejection in the Examiner's Answer, depending on existing circumstances.
-The choice of action to be followed will depend on such factors as the history of the prosecution. the number of claims affected, the importance of the new ground of rejection, the significance of the new reference and the nature of the response to be expected.
+In order to introduce a new ground of rejection it is necessary either to reopen the ex parte prosecution before the examiner or to include the new rejection in the examiner's answer, depending on existing circumstances.
+The choice of action to be followed will depend on such factors as (1) the history of the prosecution, (2) the number of claims affected, (3) the importance of the new ground of rejection.
+(4) the significance of the new reference and (5) the nature of the response to be expected.
 For example, if the reference is basic and materially better in meeting all of the claims, reopening of the prosecution and making the action final would ordinarily be approved.
-Should applicant desire to have the Board review the Examiner's action, he must file a new appeal (without fee) and a new brief (without fee).
-On the other hand, if the new reference anticipates some but not all of the claims or supplies a minor lack in art already relied on, inclusion of the new ground in the Examiner's Answer would normally be the approved procedure.
+Should applicant desire later to have the Board review the examiner's new final action, he must file a new Notice of Appeal (without fee) and a new brief (without fee).
+On the other hand, if the new reference anticipates some but not all of the claims or supplies a minor lack in art already relied on, inclusion of the new ground in the examiner's answer would normally be the approved procedure.
 Of course, if the new ground of rejection applies to any claim standing allowed the prosecution should be reopened.

-It is important that the new ground with regard to which the Group Director has been consulted be clearly indicated as such so that the Board of Appeals can readily identify those applications where the applicant is entitled to a period of sixty days for reply.
+It is important that the new ground with regard to which the group director has been consulted be clearly indicated as such so that the Board of Appeals can readily identify those applications where the applicant is entitled to a period of two months for reply.
 Any new reference should be cited under the caption "New